-When manually editing events, several tools will be of use to you:
+In order to do some manual event editing, several tools will be of use to you:

 - FF3usME: You've probably seen this one around the wiki a few times already, and with good reason!
 This editor can do a lot.
 Of particular note is its ability to edit dialogue, but it can also provide useful data for various IDs.
 For example, you may look up a monster formation ID if you want to force an enemy encounter upon the party, or you may need the ID of an Esper to give the party a specific Magicite. - FF6LE Rogue CE: The main purpose of this tool is to allow you to edit maps.
-That's outside the scope of event editing, but this tool is helpful for other reasons.
+That's out of the scope of event editing, but this tool is helpful for other reasons.
 Like FF3usME, the LE is a great source of information on various IDs.
-It also allows you to place NPCs and event tiles in addition to setting entrance events (to be discussed below).
+It also allows you to place NPCs and set entrance events (to be discussed below).

 - Event Commands Document: This document is a list of all the event commands and how to use them.
 Examples of how to use the commands are provided, which should hopefully make it easy to use unfamiliar commands once you have learned the basics. - Event Bits Document: A list of event bits.
 Once you know how to read/use it, it will be fairly straightforward. - Event Script Dump: The holy grail of event hacking.
-This document provides a way to peruse through any of the game's events in a human readable format.
+This document provides a way to peruse through any event in the game in a human readable format.
 Don't leave home without it! - HxD: This is a hex editor.
 It will allow you to modify the game directly.
 HxD is recommended over WindHex because it offers a sane way to copy-paste chunks of game data.